Chart Color Schemes

 Cobblebank - Strathtulloh features high concentrations of family households, with a higher-than-average median household size

-Family households account for 87.0% of all households, including 54.5% couples with children, 20.7% couples without children, and 10.6% single parent families.
-Non-family households make up the remaining 13.0%, with lone person households at 10.6% and group households comprising 2.4% of the total.
-The median household size is 3.3 people, larger than the Greater Melbourne average of 3.0.
+Family households constitute 87.0% of all households, including 54.5% couples with children, 20.7% couples without children, and 10.6% single parent families.
+Non-family households account for the remaining 13.0%, consisting of 10.6% lone person households and 2.4% group households.
+The median household size is 3.3 people, which is larger than the Greater Melbourne average of 3.0.

 Frequently Asked Questions - Households